-As we all know, sales has changed a lot since the pandemic began.
+As we all know, sales has changed a lot with the global turmoil in 2022.

 Working with our clients, we’ve experienced that SaaS customers are more demanding than ever (rightfully so!).
 The unstable climate and constant threats to business survival is causing longer sales cycles and a demand of more decision makers included in wider business decisions.
 We’ve seen more meetings per closed-win and more buyer-side focus on how a product will immediately provide ROI.